bormaxi8080/osint-timeline/DRAFT.md

 Threat Actor Username Scrap.
 A collection of intel and usernames scraped from various cybercrime sources & forums.
 DarkForums, HackForums, Patched, Cracked, BreachForums, LeakBase, & more: https://github.com/spmedia/Threat-Actor-Usernames-Scrape

-Strix are autonomous AI agents that act just like real hackers - they run your code dynamically, find vulnerabilities, and validate them through actual proof-of-concepts.
-Built for developers and security teams who need fast, accurate security testing without the overhead of manual pentesting or the false positives of static analysis tools: https://github.com/usestrix/strix

 ----

 **Universal Search & AI:**

 GeoIntel using Google's Gemini API to uncover the location where photos were taken through AI-powered geo-location analysis: https://geointelligence.vercel.app/

+Intrace AI.
+Accelerate Investigations with the First AI-Native OSINT Platform: https://www.intrace.ai/

 Logics-Parsing is a powerful, end-to-end document parsing model built upon a general Vision-Language Model (VLM) through Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL).
 It excels at accurately analyzing and structuring highly complex documents: https://github.com/alibaba/Logics-Parsing

+Strix are autonomous AI agents that act just like real hackers - they run your code dynamically, find vulnerabilities, and validate them through actual proof-of-concepts.
+Built for developers and security teams who need fast, accurate security testing without the overhead of manual pentesting or the false positives of static analysis tools: https://github.com/usestrix/strix

 ----